 Federal Action

-For two decades, the U.S. Food and Drug Administration (FDA) regulated the chemical abortion drug Mifeprex (mifepristone) with a requirement that it be dispensed in-person by a certified prescriber.
-Seizing the COVID-19 public health emergency as cover, the Biden Administration temporarily suspended enforcement of this requirement in April 2021, and in December 2021 announced that the in-person dispensing requirement would be permanently removed.
+For two decades, the U.S. Food and Drug Administration (FDA) regulated the abortion drug Mifeprex (mifepristone) with a requirement that it be dispensed in-person by a certified prescriber.
+Seizing the COVID-19 public health emergency as cover, the Biden administration temporarily suspended enforcement of this requirement in April 2021 and in December 2021 announced that the in-person dispensing requirement would be permanently removed.

 September 2000

-September 2000 Under the Clinton administration, the FDA approved RU-486 (Mifeprex) for use up to 49 days of pregnancy with safety restrictions, including the requirement for in-person administration of the drug by a certified provider.
-It also required follow-up visits to ensure the woman’s safety and completion of the abortion, and required all serious adverse events be reported to the FDA by Danco, the manufacturer of the abortion pill.
+Under the Clinton administration, the FDA approved RU-486 (Mifeprex) for use up to 49 days of pregnancy with safety restrictions, including the requirement for in-person administration of the drug by a certified provider.
+It also required follow-up visits to ensure the woman’s safety and completion of the abortion and required that all serious adverse events be reported to the FDA by Danco, the manufacturer of the abortion drug.

-2006 In response to the deaths of four women from a rare bacterial sepsis, the FDA and CDC convened a workshop in which they concluded that mifepristone’s alteration of the immune system could impair the body’s ability to respond to C. sordellii toxin, a common bacteria found in soil.
+In response to the deaths of these four women from sepsis caused by C. sordellii, the FDA and CDC convened a workshop in which they concluded that mifepristone’s alteration of the immune system could impair the body’s ability to respond to C. sordellii toxin, a common bacteria found in soil.

 2011

-The FDA issued updated guidelines altering how the drug may be distributed and how complications are reported.
+The FDA issued updated guidelines changing how the drug could be distributed and how complications would be reported.
 The FDA also approved the Risk Evaluation and Mitigation Strategy (REMS) for Mifeprex, incorporating the existing restrictions into the new, formal 2011 REMS.

 2016

-The FDA updated the Mifeprex label and weakened its REMS safety protocol: It extended the approved use from 49 days gestation to 70 days gestation; changed the recommended dosage for the drug; allowed non-physicians to distribute the drug; and required only deaths to be reported to the FDA (no longer requiring reporting of severe adverse events).
+The FDA updated the Mifeprex label and weakened its REMS safety protocol: extending the approved use from 49 days (7 weeks) gestation to 70 days (10 weeks) gestation, changing the recommended dosage for the drug, allowing non-physicians to distribute the drug, and requiring only deaths to be reported to the FDA (no longer requiring reporting of other severe adverse events).

-The FDA issued warning letters to two companies illegally distributing Mifeprex online, Aid Access and Rablon.
-Because of safety concerns, the FDA warned the companies were in violation of the Federal Food, Drug, and Cosmetic Act by “introducing into interstate commerce misbranded and unapproved new drugs,” and requested a response within 15 days.
-Aid Access issued a response letter stating that it would not stop mailing chemical abortion drugs, and also filed a lawsuit against the FDA which was ultimately dismissed by a district court.
-No further FDA response has been published at this time.
-These drugs remain available through the internet.
+The FDA issued warning letters to two companies illegally distributing mifepristone online, Aid Access and Rablon.
+Because of safety concerns, the FDA warned the companies were in violation of the Federal Food, Drug, and Cosmetic Act by “introducing into interstate commerce misbranded and unapproved new drugs” and requested a response within 15 days.
+Aid Access issued a response letter stating that it would not stop mailing abortion drugs and also filed a lawsuit against the FDA which was ultimately dismissed by a district court.

 April 11, 2019